nd-nuclear-theory/ndconfig/INSTALL.md

   % git submodule update
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Or, if someone has added a new submodule since your last pull, the
+  Or, if someone has added a new submodule to the project since your last pull,
-  submodule first needs to be initialized:
+  submodule first needs to be initialized, so the safest sequence of commands
+  is:

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   % git pull
   % git submodule init
   % git submodule update
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-2. Makefile configuration
+2. Makefile configuration (with `ndconfig`)

-  You need to create a symbolic link `config.mk` to point to the
+  You need to create a symbolic link `config.mk` to point to the correct
-  correct configuration file.
+  configuration file in `ndconfig`.
+The following instructions assume you have
+  already set the `NDCONFIG_DIR` environment variable, or else you can
+  explicitly enter `${HOME}/code/ndconfig` in its place when you invoke `ln`.

-  On a generic system, you can use the predefined configuration files in
+  On a generic system (e.g., your laptop), you can use the predefined
-  shell/config:
+  configuration files for using the GNU or Intel compilers:

-    + config/ndconfig/config-gnu.mk -- for GNU gcc 4/5/6
+    + `config-gnu.mk` -- for GNU gcc 4/5/6

-    + config/ndconfig/config-intel.mk -- for Intel
+    + `config-intel.mk` -- for Intel

   For instance, for compiling under gcc:
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  % ln -s config/ndconfig/config-gnu.mk config.mk
+  % ln -s ${NDCONFIG_DIR}/config-gnu.mk config.mk
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  However, for HPC systems, you may be expected to call the compilers with
+  However, for HPC systems, the compiler configurations are often nonstandard.
-  special options or through "wrapper" commands, to ensure that the executables
+  You may be expected to call the compilers with special options or through
-  are compiled to run properly on that system.
-To do so, you can "wrap" one
+  "wrapper" commands.
+Most of the configuration is the same as for use on a
+  generic system with GNU or Intel compilers, but a few definitions need to be
+  overwritten.
+Therefore, the cleanest and most maintainable approach is to
+  indirectly use `config-gnu.mk` or `config-intel.mk`, by through a wrapper
+  file, which uses a makefile `include` statement to include one of these files,
-  of these generic config files as an include file, then override a few variable
+  then overrides a few definitions.

+  In `ndconfig`, you can already find such wrappers for use at the ND CRC and at
-  settings as needed.
-See, e.g., config/ndconfig/config-gnu-nersc.mk as an example.
+  NERSC.
+See, e.g., `config-gnu-nersc.mk` as an example.
+If you are running on
+  some other HPC system, these should serve as examples to get you started on
+  writing your own wrappers.

   > @NDCRC: For compiling under gcc:
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  % ln -s config/ndconfig/config-gnu-ndcrc.mk config.mk
+  % ln -s ${NDCONFIG_DIR}/config-gnu-ndcrc.mk config.mk
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   > For compiling under intel:
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  % ln -s config/ndconfig/config-intel-ndcrc.mk config.mk
+  % ln -s ${NDCONFIG_DIR}/config-intel-ndcrc.mk config.mk
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   > Actually, as of when these instructions were written, the generic config gnu